SushiLab/motus_course/documentation/Session_4.1_analysis.md

 setwd("S:/biolcourse-34")
 ```

-### Comparing the data from running mOTUs with different parameters
+### What is the effect of running mOTUs with different parameters?

 #### Sort mOTUs from most to least abundant and remove those that never appear
 ```